-Coming out is the process through which an LGBTI+ person accepts their sexual orientation or gender identity as part of who they are, and shares this with other people for example, your family and friends.
+Coming Out means sharing your sexual orientation and/or your gender identity with people in your life, for example, your family and friends.
 For some young people coming out can be confusing at first, and a scary time.
-For other, you can be sure of your own feelings, but nervous about being different.
+For others, you can be sure of your own feelings, but nervous about being different.

 Any LGBTI+ person will tell you that coming out is not a once-off event.
 Many LGBTI+ people find themselves coming out in different ways throughout their lives.
 This is because people tend to presume you are straight (heterosexual) unless told otherwise.

 Having said that, coming out for the first time – telling yourself, and then telling the first person that you are LGBTI+, is what we most often think about when we think of coming out.